BerlianOkaI/Fuzzy-Logic/README.md

 Last Modified   : Friday, December 15th 2023

-"In the name of God, the Most Gracious, the Most Merciful"

 This is a library that consist a tool (`FuzzySet`, `FuzzyFrame`, `FuzzyRule` and `FuzzySystem`) to implement Fuzzy Logic.
 This library was originally